“After living almost 100 years on this planet, I now understand the most important place on Earth”: David Attenborough film goes on tour

 "After living for nearly 100 years on this planet, I now understand the most important place on Earth is not on land – but at sea."

-This significant reflection is made by David Attenborough in his new film about our planet’s oceans, Ocean with David Attenborough, which is being released worldwide to coincide with the broadcaster’s 99th birthday.
+This significant reflection is made by David Attenborough in his film about our planet’s oceans, Ocean with David Attenborough.
+Now the film is going on tour around the UK, complete with full orchestra and choir.

 Produced by Silverback Films (the makers of BBC One’s Wild Isles) and Open Planet Studios, the film delivers the broadcaster and biologist's most powerful message yet.